sabbir-rupom/akaash-rest-api/README.md

 This project includes both file cache system and memcache system, along with simple JWT authentication process.

-For testing purposes, I have added a database sample with some tables in `/resource` folder; and added some custom API along with a `/console` webform to communicate those API.
+For testing purposes, I have added a database sample with some tables in `/resource` folder.

+I have also added some custom API along with a `/console` form as webpage to communicate those API.

 ### System Requirements